sebk69/small-orm-core/README.md

-# SmallOrmCore
+# sebk/small-orm-core
-SmallOrm is a small php ORM.
+Small ORM is a small php ORM.

-The package is the core of SmallOrm.
+This package is the core of Small ORM.

-A symfony bundle for SmallOrm is available here : https://github.com/sebk69/SebkSmallOrmBundle
+A Symfony bundle for Small ORM is available here : https://github.com/sebk69/SebkSmallOrmBundle A Swoft package for Small ORM is available here : https://github.com/sebk69/small-orm-swoft

 ## Install

-Require the bundle with composer:
+Require the package with composer:
 ```
-composer require sebk/small-core-bundle
+composer require sebk/small-orm-core
 ```